Aluminium hydroxide

-Aluminium hydroxide, Al(OH)3, is found as the mineral gibbsite (also known as hydrargillite) and its three much rarer polymorphs: bayerite, doyleite, and nordstrandite.
-Aluminium hydroxide is amphoteric, i.e., it has both basic and acidic properties.
+Aluminium hydroxide, Al(OH)3, is a white chemical compound that is found as the mineral gibbsite (also known as hydrargillite) and its three much rarer polymorphs: bayerite, doyleite, and nordstrandite.
+Aluminium hydroxide is amphoteric, meaning it has both basic and acidic properties.
 Closely related are aluminium oxide hydroxide, AlO(OH), and aluminium oxide or alumina (Al2O3), the latter of which is also amphoteric.
 These compounds together are the major components of the aluminium ore bauxite.
 Aluminium hydroxide also forms a gelatinous precipitate in water.

 Structure

 Al(OH)3 is built up of double layers of hydroxyl groups with aluminium ions occupying two-thirds of the octahedral holes between the two layers.
 Four polymorphs are recognized.
 All feature layers of octahedral aluminium hydroxide units, with hydrogen bonds between the layers.
 The polymorphs differ in terms of the stacking of the layers.
 All forms of Al(OH)3 crystals are hexagonal :